Paris: A city full of untold Islamic stories

 Luxor Obelisk on Place de la Concorde

-The Place de la Concorde was originally known as Revolution Square due to the execution by guillotine of King Louis XVI and of Marie Antoinette, as well as other royal members and eventually Revolutionary architects such as Maximilien Robespierre.
+The Place de la Concorde was originally known as Place de la Révolution (Revolution Square) due the execution by guillotine of King Louis XVI and of Marie Antoinette, as well as other royal members and eventually Revolutionary leaders such as Maximilien Robespierre.

-In 1830 the name was changed to Place de la Concorde and it became home to the 3,300-year-old Luxor Obelisk, a gift from the Egyptian Khedive, Albanian Ottoman Mohammad Ali Pasha, to the newly constituted French government.
+In 1830 the name was changed to Place de la Concorde.
+In 1836, the 3,300-year-old Luxor obelisk from the Luxor Temple in Egypt, given to the newly constituted French government by the Viceroy of Egypt, Mohammad Ali Pasha, was re-erected in the centre of the Place de la Concorde after a two-year journey on the sea.
 This was not only an expensive diplomatic gift commemorating a Franco-Muslim relationship, but also a direct snub to the British, who were expanding imperial control in Egypt at the time.

-Arc de Triomphe celebrated Napoleonic victories in 1806
+Arc de Triomphe and the celebrated Napoleonic victories

-The Arc de Triomphe is now one of Paris' must-see attractions.
-A film set in the city is incomplete without the cars circling the arch that stands at the centre of an intersection of 12 diverging avenues.
+The Arc de Triomphe is one of Paris' must-see attractions.
+Standing at the centre of an intersection of 12 diverging avenues, the Arc de Triomphe was inspired by ancient Roman state-building techniques to commemorate victories and evoke public memory.
 The Arc de Triomphe was inspired by ancient Roman state-building techniques to commemorate victories and evoke public memory.
 Napoleon revived the practice in honour of those who fought in the French Revolution and Napoleonic Wars.
 However, the Islamic commemoration of the Arc de Triomphe is rarely acknowledged.
 The ongoing conflict between Russia and France arose as part of the Napoleonic Wars.
 Napoleon attempted to strengthen a Persian-French alliance with Qajar Persia because of his geopolitical presence and their common enemies, Britain and Russia.

 The Arc de Triomphe is also a reminder of Napoleon's complicated relationship with Egypt.
 In 1798, the Battle of the Pyramids marked the French invasion of Egypt against the Mamluks.
 Although Napoleon's rule in Egypt was short-lived in hindsight, his decisive defeat of the combined Ottoman and Mamluk forces not only highlighted the weakness of the Muslim armies, but also ushered in the chapter of European imperialism in the Middle East.